- Ryan C. Harris Learning Teaching Center

 About the LTC

 Welcome to the Ryan C. Harris Learning Teaching Center (LTC), the University of Dayton's laboratory for innovation in learning and teaching.
-We hope that you will visit the LTC on the ground floor (OK, some call it a basement) of Roesch Library and on our website for materials and information that are helpful and inspiring.
-Whether you are a member of the University of Dayton community or a visitor from afar, we offer you some UD Marianist hospitality and will do our best to help you find what you are looking for.
+We hope that you will visit the LTC on the ground floor of Roesch Library and on our website for materials and information that are helpful and inspiring.

-The LTC consists of four areas: Office of Learning Resources, Faculty and Leadership Development, Writing, Research, and New Media, and Curriculum Innovation and e-Learning (a unit of UDit).
+The LTC consists of five areas: Office of Learning Resources, Faculty and Leadership Development, Office of Faculty Career Enhancement, Curriculum Innovation and e-Learning, and The Blend.

 The Office of Learning Resources is a learning resource for students, parents, faculty and staff.
 OLR offers a wide variety of services to assist all students in achieving academic success at the university.
 If you’re a faculty member, Learning Resources can help you understand student learning needs and can support your work in the classroom.